 The energy that calories provide helps to fuel everything from sleeping at night to digesting a meal.

-How many calories should I be eating a day?
+How many calories should I be eating a day to lose weight?

-You may have heard the phrase “calories in, calories out” before — here’s why it’s important for weight loss.
+You may have heard the phrase “calories in, calories out” before — here’s why your calorie intake matters when it comes to weight loss.

 When you eat more than your body needs (calories in), it may cause you to gain weight.
 But if your body uses more calories than you eat (calories out), you may lose weight.